-- Reduce your speed gradually while driving in a straight line.
+- Reduce your speed gradually, keeping a straight line.
 Move cautiously off the road to a safe place well away from the traffic.
 Avoid stopping on the center divider of a highway.
 Park on a level spot with firm ground. - 2.
 Stop the engine and turn on your emergency flashers. - 3.
 Firmly set the parking brake and put the transmission in "P" (automatic) or reverse (manual). - 4.
 Have everyone get out of the vehicle on the side away from traffic. - 5.
 Read the following instructions thoroughly.

-When jacking, be sure to observe the following to reduce the possibility of death or serious injury:
+When jacking, be sure to observe the following to reduce the possibility of personal injury: